Non nobis: Renaissance

 Jean Mouton (c.
-1459–1522) composed a motet to a text beginning with the Non nobis to celebrate the birth of a daughter to Louis XII and Anne of Brittany in 1510.
+1459–1522) composed a motet to a text beginning with the Non nobis to celebrate the birth of Renée of France, a daughter to Louis XII and Anne of Brittany in 1510.

 Non nobis Domine is now known in the form of a 16th-century canon derived from two passages in the motet Aspice Domine (a5) by the South Netherlandish lutenist and composer Philip van Wilder, who worked at the English court from c.
 1520 until his death in 1554.
 Van Wilder's motet contains both the two related motifs which were apparently extracted from the motet by a later musician during the reign of Elizabeth I to form the canon subject.
 Although the two passages are not heard consecutively, they are linked as they both set the text phrase non est qui consoletur ("there is none to console [her]"), which was presumably the text to which the canon was originally sung.

 Van Wilder's motet was widely sung in Elizabethan recusant circles, and is preserved in as many as seven Tudor manuscripts..
 It provided a model for Byrd's famous Civitas sancti tui (Ne irascaris Domine Part II).
 One factor in its popularity was undoubtedly its text, a responsory from the Roman Breviary and Sarum Breviary which was sung during the weeks before Advent.
 It laments the desolation of the Holy City in language derived from Jeremiah:

 Texts of this type (which also feature widely in Byrd's penitential and political motets of the 1580s) were widely read by the Elizabethan recusant community in contemporary terms as expressions of Catholic nostalgia for the old religious order.
 The Non est qui consoletur canon was probably widely sung in recusant circles with the same connotations.
 Although this version has not survived in written form, the canon subject was simple enough to have been memorized and transmitted orally.